What Is the Minimum Age to Work in Idaho?

 Hours of Work

 According to Idaho's state labor laws, Individuals aged 14 to 17 may work 9 hours per day, and up to 54 hours per week, as long as they do not work during the hours when school is in session.
 For businesses covered under the Fair Labor Standards Act (FLSA), the labor laws are applied to minors based on guidelines set by the U.S. Department of Labor.
 This permits a maximum of three hours of work on school days, eight hours on non-school days, 18 hours per week during school and 40 hours per non-school week for 14- to 15-year olds.
 All work must be performed between 7:00 a.m. and 7:00 p.m.
 FLSA does not impose any restrictions on workers 16 and older.

 What Does Idaho Offer to Young Workers?

-- Paid and unpaid work experiences that have as a component academic and occupational education, which may include:
+Paid and unpaid work experiences are available that have as a component of academic and occupational education, which may include:

-- Occupational skill training, which may include priority consideration for training programs that lead to recognized postsecondary credentials that are aligned with in-demand industry sectors or occupations in the local area
+Occupational skill training positions may include priority consideration for training programs that lead to recognized postsecondary credentials.
+These credentials are aligned with in-demand industry sectors or occupations in the local area.

-- Education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation
+Some programs have education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation.

 In addition, teens can turn to the Department of Labor for help with accessing skills training, help in earning a GED, and much more.